hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [either::Either]: https://docs.rs/either/latest/either/enum.Either.html

 Now imagine we have an arbitrary trait `Foo`, and we are willing to implement this trait for `Either<L, R>`, where `L` and `R` both implement `Foo`.
 It turns out that we cannot apply a derive macro to `Either` that implements this trait, even if the name is known because, in order to do this, this macro must know all the signatures of `Foo`.
 To make the situation even worse, `Foo` may be defined in a separate library, meaning that we cannot augment its definition with extra meta-information needed for the derivation for `Either<L, R>`.
-While it may seem as a rare scanario, in fact it is not; I highly encourage you to look at [tokio-util]'s [`Either`](https://docs.rs/tokio-util/latest/tokio_util/either/enum.Either.html), which is **exactly** the same enumeration but it implements Tokio-specific traits, such as `AsyncRead`, `AsyncWrite`, `AsyncSeek`, etc [^my-tokio-either]. ~~Now imagine you have five different `Either`s in your project that came from different libraries -- that would be a true integration headache!~~ While type introspection may be a compromise, it would nonetheless make the language even more complex than it already is.
+While it may seem as a rare scanario, in fact it is not; I highly encourage you to look at [tokio-util]'s [`Either`](https://docs.rs/tokio-util/latest/tokio_util/either/enum.Either.html), which is **exactly** the same enumeration but it implements Tokio-specific traits, such as `AsyncRead`, `AsyncWrite`, `AsyncSeek`, etc [^my-tokio-either]. ~~Now imagine you have five different `Either`s in your project that came from different libraries -- that would be a true integration headache!~~ [^tokio-either-update] While type introspection may be a compromise, it would nonetheless make the language even more complex than it already is.

 [tokio-util]: https://docs.rs/tokio-util/latest/tokio_util/

-_Update: I have no idea why Tokio has its own `Either` -- they could implement their traits for `either::Either` in the same way.
-However, even if so, it does not eliminate the mess of hand-made "deriving", due to the absence of full-blown reflection._

 ## Idris: The way out?